-- Most of the undergraduate scholarships offered or administered by the University close for applications on 31 March.
+- Most of the undergraduate scholarships for current UC students close for applications on 31 March.

-- Scholarships offered by external organisations close throughout the year.
+- Scholarships offered by external organisations close at different times throughout the year.

-- Scholarship information and applications are generally open approximately two months prior to the closing date.
+- Scholarship information and applications are generally open approximately 8 weeks prior to the closing date (beginning of February).

 Candidates for a UC Doctoral Scholarship are automatically also considered for the following other scholarships: